 1. Be clear about your remit

 Any gaps in responsibilities across your business present an increased opportunity for risk.
-Make sure that everyone knows exactly what part of the business and what activities and tasks they are responsible for.
+Ensure that everyone knows exactly what part of the business and what activities and tasks they are responsible for.

 2. Identify risks early on